 Here is a quite extensive list of useful links for learning R and Python.
 Most of them are free, but you will also find good books that I have found useful.
-R and Python are both valuable programming languages for scientists.
-R language has its focus on statistical computing and Python is a more general purpose language.
+For sure, R and Python are both valuable programming languages for scientists.
+The R language has its focus on statistical computing whereas Python is a more general purpose language.

 The Comprehensive R Archive Network – Here you will find a lot of information and pre-compiled binaries for most operation systems.